About Us

 HISTORY

 Concern Hotline began in 1968 when a few caring Winchester residents noticed their community had the highest suicide rate in Virginia, twice the East Coast average.
-With many Vietnam veterans struggling and little mental health support available, Dr. Kic Kiczales, Patricia & Judge Henry Whiting, and Bettie Johnston stepped up.
+With many Vietnam veterans struggling and little mental health support available, Dr. Kic Kiczales, Judge Henry Whiting, Patricia Whiting, and Bettie Johnston came together.
 They established the hotline to provide hope and assistance to anyone in crisis.
 By April 1970, Concern Hotline was live, serving Winchester, Frederick, and Clarke counties—and by 1978, it had expanded to provide 24/7 crisis and emotional support to callers in need of compassionate listening.

 Concern Hotline is a 501(c)(3) tax-exempt organization incorporated in the state of Virginia on April 16th, 1979.